Oscar Curtis: Life and career

 Curtis debuted as Lucas in the episode broadcast on 16 March 2023.
-Between 2023 and 2024, Lucas was involved in a long-running storyline where he struggles with his sexuality and is groomed into conversion therapy, which was televised in order to bring awareness around the issue.
+Between 2023 and 2024, Lucas was involved in a long-running storyline where he struggles with his sexuality and is groomed into conversion therapy, which was televised to bring awareness around conversion therapy.
 The storyline led to Lucas self-harming and later coming out to his family and starting a romantic relationship with his good friend Dillon Ray (Nathaniel Dass), whom Lucas had struggled with his feelings for.
 Lucas and Dillon's relationship gained a fan following.
 Curtis praised his working relationship with Dass, explaining, "Our off-screen chemistry reflects on-screen as we get on so well, I honestly couldn't do [my job] without him and that's the truth".
 For his role as Lucas, Curtis was longlisted for "Best Young Performer" at the 2024 Inside Soap Awards, whilst Curtis and Dass were longlisted for "Best Partnership" for their roles as Lucas and Dillon.
+Both of these nominations made the shortlist.
 In 2025, Curtis and Dass were shortlisted for the British Soap Award for Best On-Screen Partnership.
 In October 2025, it was reported that Curtis would also portray Lucas in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.
+In 2026, Curtis took an extended break from Hollyoaks, returning to filming later that year; he went travelling during this break.
+Lucas' exit aired in March 2026, when Lucas was sent to prison, and his return originally aired on 1 September of that year.
+That same year, Curtis was longlisted for "Best Young Performer" at the 2026 Inside Soap Awards.

 Personal life

 Curtis was cyberbullied for several months and had to involve the police.
 Curtis explained that "Being trolled started to take over my days", and revealed that his younger sister was also bullied in school.
 Because of his personal experiences with bullying, he is a strong supporter of anti-bullying causes and is also an ambassador for the Diana Award charity.
 In addition to acting and modelling, Curtis plays sports and previously played academy level football.
+In 2026, whilst on holiday in Mumbai, Curtis was feeding monkeys and had to go to hospital to get vaccinated against rabies after one of the monkeys bit him, although he clarified afterwards that he was okay and did not get rabies.